j-quinn01/LSE-DS105-Movie-Directors/docs/index.md

   <details>
-      <summary><h2>Section II: Examining difference in composite scores, to see if there are any discrepances or patterns in absolute user score, number of voters, absolute revenue and date of release in order to derive conclusions about the sources</h2></summary>
+      <summary><h2 style="display: inline-block; vertical-align: middle;">Section II: Examining difference in composite scores, to see if there are any discrepances or patterns in absolute user score, number of voters, absolute revenue and date of release in order to derive conclusions about the sources</h2></summary>

 - First, we began by calculating the overall composite score
 <br>